 It seems, like the times when every financial magnet called Bitcoin a “bubble” or a “fraud” have passed and even most famous crypto opponents, like JPMorgan Chase, have changed their anger toward crypto to mercy.
 Different online retail companies, including Digitec Galaxus, and telecom giants, like AT&T started accepting Bitcoin as a payment.
 Now we already have Bitcoin ATMs all around the world, which hints that Bitcoin has finally found its niche among traditional payment giants like PayPal, Visa and Master Card.
-How the most popular crypto managed to achieve that?
+How Bitcoin could compete with Visa, Mastercard, and Paypal?

 Bitcoin volatility remains steadily high

-It is worth mentioning, that Bitcoin’s capitalization at the end of 2017 increased almost tenfold in just half a year, climbing from $25 Bn to $240 Bn.
-On the contrary, in 2018, which was quite bearish for crypto assets, many projects lost more than 90% of their capitalization, and Bitcoin lost approximately 80% of its value.
+It is worth mentioning, that Bitcoin’s capitalization at the end of 2017 increased almost tenfold in just half a year.
+The price surged from $25 Bn to $240 Bn.
+In late 2018, many projects lost more than 90% of their capitalization, and Bitcoin lost approximately 80% of its value.

 The last year was also, quite difficult for the ICO, which probably might never be able to regain its former popularity and be able to compete with the new crowdfunding activities, such as IEO.